 Having a long-term happy marriage is often hard work.
 Typically you raise children, grow in your careers, and face the many challenges all relationships must deal with in life.
-However, when one spouse must add the role of being a caregiver to a parent or other elder family member the impact on the spousal relationship can be very difficult.
+However, when one spouse must add the role of being a caregiver to a parent or other elder family member, the impact on the spousal relationship can be complicated.

 Generally, only one child becomes the caregiver.
 Other siblings either don’t live nearby or have any interest or ability to provide care based on their careers, health, and family situation.
 This leads to sibling strife.
 But what happens to the one person to ends up with the responsibility of taking care of Mom or Dad?

 The caregiver must make sacrifices.
 The sacrifices include their careers, their own health, their spouses, and their relationship with their children.
 Too often, we fail to think about how a long-term care event will affect the rest of the family.